AyodejiOmole/promptomania/README.md

 # PROMPTOMANIA TYPESCRIPT CLONE

 Promptopia is a modern tool for people all over the world to find, create, and share creative, interesting, and fun AI prompts.
-This project is a clone of the original built using TypeScript for increased Type safety and less errors - essentially, an improvement of the original.
+This project was built using TypeScript for increased Type safety and less errors during development.

 ## Run locally